 The principal cost to employers is the apprentice’s salary.
-Although the minimum wage is as little as £3.30 per hour (from 1st October 2015) for apprentices aged under 19 or in the first year of their apprenticeship, most employers that we work with pay more.
+Although the minimum wage is as little as £3.50 per hour (as of June 2017) for apprentices aged under 19 or in the first year of their apprenticeship, most employers that we work with pay more.
 We’re happy to advise on the appropriate wage.
 If an apprentice is 19 or over and past their first year, they must be paid at least the full National Minimum Wage for their age.

 Local and national grants are also available from time to time for businesses recruiting apprentices, particularly if you haven't had apprentices before.

 If the apprentice is aged under 19 on enrolment, the Government pays all of the costs of associated training.
 For apprentices aged 19 and over on enrolment, partial government funding is available in most cases where the apprentice doesn’t have qualifications higher than A level.
 Graduates are not eligible for funding.
 Damar has a direct contract for the delivery of apprenticeships with the Skills Funding Agency (part of the Department for Business, Innovation and Skills).